onflow/flow-go/integration/localnet/README.md

 ```
 flow transactions send transfer_tokens.cdc 9999.9 <ACCOUNT_ADDRESS> -n localnet --signer localnet-service-account
 ```
+> replace `<ACCOUNT_ADDRESS>` in the command above with an address that you created on your localnet.

 After the transaction is sealed, the account with `<ACCOUNT_ADDRESS>` should have the balance increased by 9999.9 tokens.